Springdale police: 17-year-old shot in the head after he pointed gun at officer

 The teen's identity isn't being released at this time, the release states.

 Officers began providing first aid to the teen and Agee until paramedics arrived on the scene.
-Both he and Agee were taken to local hospitals for their injuries, according to the release.
+Both the teen and Agee were taken to local hospitals for their injuries, according to the release.

-This is the second time in the last two weeks an officer has fired his weapon at a suspect near Murphy Park.
+The shooting that injured the teen was the second time in two weeks an officer had fired his weapon at a suspect near Murphy Park.
 Police received a call about 6 p.m.
 Feb.
 15 from a woman saying Ethan Brasel, 20, wouldn't get out of her car in the western parking lot of Murphy Park on South Pleasant Street, according to a department news release.
 The caller reported Brasel had a pistol in his front waistband and there was another gun in the car, police said.

 Officers said they found Brasel sitting in the front passenger seat of a white car.
 Officers ordered Brasel out of the car and asked if he had any weapons, the release says.